CARDIOMYOPATHY is a disease of the heart muscle — “cardio” means heart, “myo” means muscle, and “pathy” means disease.

 Community Voices

-Miranda’s dilated cardiomyopathy story
+Miranda’s Dilated cardiomyopathy (DCM) story

 I was 21 when I was diagnosed with Dilated Cardiomyopathy DCM.
 I was breathless, was putting in fluid weight, and was struggling to walk in a flat surface.
 My father

-Miranda’s Takotsubo cardiomyopathy story
+Mel’s Takotsubo cardiomyopathy story

 Takotsubo Cardiomyopathy often begins with an intense emotional event but I call my experience ‘a perfect storm’.
 I was a single mum, working full time from home, managing an extreme